openmailbox/tsrp-fivem/src/template/README.md

 You'll want to check out the [common resource](https://github.com/openmailbox/tsrp-fivem/tree/main/src/common) for global definitions widely used across all other resources.

+The contents of `web/` include a skeleton [VueJS](https://vuejs.org/) app which will be built automatically when the server loads the resource.
+Feel free to strip out some or all of the setup if Vue is overkill for your resource.

 We typically use [Spectre CSS](https://picturepan2.github.io/spectre/) to maintain a common look and feel.